HeidiSQL/HeidiSQL/readme.md

 design-time package.
 Do the same for the VirtualTree component project, and install madExcept.

 Afterwards, load the HeidiSQL project from the packages folder.

+# Icons8 copyright
+Icons added in January into a TImageCollection component are copyright by [Icons8](https://icons8.com).
+Used with a special permission from Icons8 given to Ansgar for this project only.
+Do not copy these for anything else then building HeidiSQL.